0xSR42/notes/notes-on-governance.md

 The Varna system is an elegant and minimal governance system.
 It has one ordinary varna (Sudra) and three specialist ones (Brahmin, Kshatriya, Vaisya).

-Note that 3 is the minimum number of nodes needed to have a fault tolerant consensus driven system, in distributed systems thought process.
-Some examples of faults in real world would be – node failure: key members of government falling sick or dying, network partition: communication channels breaking down leading to echo chambers, byzantine failure: unreliable or cunning members in your government.
+Note that 3 is the minimum number of nodes needed to have a fault-tolerant consensus driven system, in distributed systems thought process.
+Some examples of faults in real world would be – node failure: key members of government falling sick or dying, network partition: communication channels breaking down leading to echo chambers, Byzantine failure: unreliable or cunning members in your government or organization.

-Autocratic governments seem to work only on a homogeneous population.
-Democracy seems better suited for a diverse population.
+Autocratic governments allow for more efficent governance on a homogeneous population which trusts each other.
+Democracy seems better suited for a diverse population which is prone to engaging in conflict with each other.

 Martial races are needed for defense of a society and country.
-If they do love marriage with non martial races, then they are mixing their DNA, and therefore making their country easy to penetrate compared to others which don’t do the same. ([Martial Race](https://en.wikipedia.org/wiki/Martial_race))
+If they do love marriage with non-martial races, then they are mixing their DNA, and therefore making their country easier to penetrate compared to others which don’t do the same. ([Martial Race](https://en.wikipedia.org/wiki/Martial_race))

 Large institutions and organizations absorb obeyers better than thinkers, and